King's Cup: Igor Stimac falters in his first hurdle as India lose 3-1 to Curacao | Goal.com

 In the 72-nd minute, Samad could have graced his debut with a goal after he got at the end of a cross from Raynier but pressure from Bacuna forced him to settle for the side-netting.
 Eight minutes later, Sahal released Amarjit in a pocket of space but before the former U17 skipper could set himself up for a shot he was crowded out by two blue shots.

 India kept up the pressure in their bid to cut down the deficit but luck seemed to be not on their side.
-Kotal produced an inch-perfect cross for Chhetri but the header ricocheted off the near post whereas Jhingan's injury-time header was cut out by a brilliant save from Room to keep the scoreline unchanged.
+Kotal produced an inch-perfect cross for Chhetri but the header ricocheted off the near post whereas Jhingan's injury-time header was cut out by another outstanding save from Room to keep the scoreline unchanged.

 India will return to action on Saturday for the third-place play-off where they will lock horns against the winners of the match between Thailand and Vietnam.